-Faculty President - One tenured faculty member, elected by faculty to a 3-year term and eligible for reelection to a second term.
-The Faculty President is on the Extended Deans Council and is the presiding officer at faculty meetings as well as assists in setting the agenda for faculty meetings.
+Faculty President - One tenured faculty member or Professor of Practice who has undergone a successful six-year review, elected by faculty to a 3-year term and eligible for reelection to a second term.
+The Faculty President is on the Deans Council and is the presiding officer at faculty meetings.

-Faculty Marshal - One tenured faculty member, elected by faculty to a 4-year term, eligible for reelection.
+Faculty Marshal - One tenured faculty member or Professor of Practice who has undergone a successful six-year review, elected by faculty to a 4-year term, eligible for reelection.
 The faculty marshal orders processionals at academic convocations, supervises use of robes and hoods and maintains custody of the marshal's baton.

-Faculty Secretary - One tenured faculty member, elected by faculty to a 3-year term and eligible for reelection to a second term.
-The faculty secretary keeps and publishes minutes of faculty meetings, assists in setting the agenda for faculty meetings, assists with counts in voting, serves as chair of the faculty handbook work group (NOF), and annually updates the FHB by incorporating all committee actions that warrant a handbook change (with review by committee secretaries and chairs).
+Faculty Secretary - One tenured faculty member or Professor of Practice who has undergone a successful six-year review, elected by faculty to a 3-year term and eligible for reelection to a second term.
+The faculty secretary keeps and publishes minutes of faculty meetings, assists with counts in voting, and annually updates the FHB.